Bigg Boss 11: TWITTER WAR! Rocky & Karan Patel Slam Each Other, Courtesy Hina Khan!

 Karan further wrote, "Woh jo mohotarma hai #BigBoss11 ke ghar mein jo baat baat mein #ThankYouGod aalaapti hai, jo aaj hajaam bani hai, koi unse pls pooch ke bataye ki #YehGhatiyapanKyaKehlataHai 😂😂. #KitnaGandaKhelKhelogiMadam #Sick #Sadistic #Disgrace .. #BholiSuratGandiNeeyat ..! #FakeToTheSoul ."

-Rocky Irked With Karan’s Tweet; Calls Karan Vikas’ Pet!
+Rocky Irked With Karan’s Tweet; Calls Karan, Vikas’ Pet!

-Looks like this didn't go well with Hina's alleged boyfriend, Rocky, who also took to Twitter and took a dig at Karan.
+Looks like this didn't go well with Hina's alleged boyfriend, Rocky, who also took a dig at Karan through Twitter.
 He also called Karan, 'Vikas' pet'!

 Rocky Takes A Dig At Karan!